ibm-cloud-docs/power-iaas/cost-estimator.md

 | Reserved cores 	| **Required**: Enter the number of cores that you want to reserve.  |
 {: caption="Table 3.
 UI fields in estimating a shared processor pool" caption-side="top"}

-To learn more about shared processor pool, see: [Managing a shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP).
+To learn more about shared processor pool, see [Managing a shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP).

 ### Estimating a VPN connection
 {: est-vpn}

 Before you create and attach a VPN connection, create an estimate of it.
-See the following table to learn about the fields and descriptions that you need to enter:
+To learn about the fields and descriptions that you need to enter, see the following table:

 | Field	                |   Description                                                 |
 |-----------------------|---------------------------------------------------------------|
 | Number of connections	|   Enter the number of VPN connections that you want to estimate.   |
 {: caption="Table 4.
 UI fields in estimating a VPN conection" caption-side="top"}

-To learn more about VPN connection, see: [Managing VPN connections](/docs/power-iaas?topic=power-iaas-VPN-connections).
+To learn more about VPN connection, see [Managing VPN connections](/docs/power-iaas?topic=power-iaas-VPN-connections).

 ### Estimating a virtual tape library
 {: est-vtl}

 Before deploying a virtual tape library (VTL) in a workspace, create an estimate of it.
-See the following table to learn about the fields and descriptions that you need to enter:
+To learn about the fields and descriptions that you need to enter, see the following table:

 | Field	            |   Description                                                                 |
 |-------------------|-------------------------------------------------------------------------------|